 Youth-centric ocean learning: While formal learning projects are helpful, there must be opportunities to deepen understanding outside of school grounds.
 Furthermore, young people are often ignored by decision-makers yet aren’t old enough to be decision-makers themselves, so they should not be the main target of educational programming.
 Science education and informational programming (TV shows, museums, aquariums, community science projects, etc.) can inspire people of all ages to learn.

 While it is important to address the divide between technological Haves & Have Nots, I’d like to focus on the reliability of information that is accessible by we members of the English-speaking world.
-The organizations peddling ocean literacy knowledge can roughly be divided into three categories: international, governmental, and private.
+The organizations peddling ocean literacy knowledge can roughly be divided into three categories: international, governmental/public, and private sector.
 My first step was to search up “ocean literacy,” and what do you know — Google summoned an entire website devoted to just that!
 OceanLiteracy.org was founded one year after the concept was formally defined, likely in hopes that people would develop an interest in what scientists were saying.
 Their home page encourages visitors to click on a little link titled “what to teach at each grade level.”
-This, however, leads to a spider web of “concept flow diagrams” that are nearly impossible to read or synthesize.
-Their informational videos & educational resources are all in English (and grossly out-of-date), and the country-specific links they provide are only for Western nations.
+This, however, leads to a spider web of “concept flow diagrams” that are impossible to read or synthesize.
+Their informational videos and educational resources are all in English (and grossly out-of-date), and the country-specific links they provide are only for Western nations.
 Furthermore, any links to sites that are not in English no longer work.
 I tried to sign up for their mailing list but received an Error 404 message; only after clicking on the Current Events tab and finding it blank did I realize that this site had not been updated since 2015!
 It appears the blog spent ten years peddling the same information without realizing their outreach strategy was broken.
 They did not attempt to form real connections with real people, and their ‘international focus’ was hindered by more than language barriers.

 A major problem is not the quality of information but the framing of it.
 Even major government organizations like NOAA place the responsibility of fixing our oceans solely at the feet of future generations.
 Their ocean literacy webpage contains a series of “practical resource[s] for educators” and is found under the Education tab of their website, making it difficult for the average person to find.
 Perhaps they believe you can’t teach an old dog new tricks, but you can certainly help one become familiar with a new environment!
 At least they provide a Spanish language copy of their materials.
 The EU has their own ocean literacy organization called EU4Ocean; it runs public events and “fun activities in many European cities.”
 One of their blog posts, which again is aimed at the younger generations of Europeans, contains a video about their efforts.
 The first half is an exploration of one of their outreach festivals in Malta, and the second is a deep dive into another organization that trains thousands of “unemployed young people for a job in the maritime sector.”
 Another great effort at universality.

 The communication model of Ocean Conservation Trust seems to exemplify that of other privately-run organizations.
 The British charity believes in crafting “a fundamental means to enhance Ocean knowledge” by building connections between the sea & our everyday lives.
 After providing a brief history of the ocean literacy movement, OCT directs visitors to a page listing a number of groups & panels the charity is a part of — despite calling themself “global,” all of these based in the UK and Europe.
 Their stated purpose is to create “an ocean literate generation,” implying that (once again) their education efforts center on young people.
 And how, you might ask, do they say the average person can help with their mission?
 By clicking the large colorful “Donate Now” button, of course!
-This does absolutely nothing to help the average, well-intentioned adult learn about the ocean; it is always easier to pay others to work for you.
+This does absolutely nothing to help the average, well-intentioned adult learn about the ocean as it is always easier to pay others to do the work for you.
 Furthermore, the OCT bizarrely insists on capitalizing the world “Ocean” every time it appears on their site.
 This may be a way to develop corporeal proximity, aka tricking our minds into thinking the seas are a Person with Feelings — and wouldn’t it be awful if we ignored their plea for (monetary) assistance?

-Revolting marketing strategies aside, their #ThinkOcean tab has useful (and correct) information about climate change, acidification, sea level rise, and why prioritizing healthy seas is a matter of great urgency.
+Marketing strategies aside, their #ThinkOcean tab has useful (and correct) information about climate change, acidification, sea level rise and why prioritizing healthy seas is a matter of great urgency.
 They also have a fun #thinkocean quiz that tells you what type of “pro-Ocean” person you are AND provides some personalized, purposeful actions that will enhance your ocean knowledge.
-I am a Hand Shoal, meaning I enjoy experiencing the water and view it as a muse for my creativity.
+I apparently am a Hand Shoal, meaning I enjoy experiencing the water and view it as a muse for my creativity.
 Give it a try, and please comment your results below – I’d love to see what other kinds of ocean lovers there are!

 Yikes.
 What can we do now?

 We are clearly not achieving the UN’s marine education goals because not enough people are being involved in the conversation.
-In order to communicate effectively, writers & speakers must meet people where they are, or at the very least go halfway.
-Most science communication focuses on the ‘cold hard facts’ and does not connect recent studies to the people who are impacted.
+In order to communicate effectively, writers and speakers must meet people where they are, or at the very least go halfway.
+Most science communication focuses on the ‘cold hard facts’ and does not always connect recent studies to the people who are impacted.
 On the flip side, experiments may not be designed with their specific relevance to the public in mind (i.e. scientists may not research ocean acidification solely to determine its effect on fisheries – or if they do, this connection is not emphasized in their final report).
-As Kelly et. al. describe, there is a major disconnect between society, marine science, and policy.
-Until now, the ocean literacy movement has been spearheaded by scientists and teachers, to the detriment of citizen science projects, free learning opportunities, and people outside the Ivory Tower with extensive platforms (i.e. celebrities).
+As Kelly et. al. describe, there is a major disconnect between society, marine science and policy.
+Until now, the ocean literacy movement has been spearheaded by scientists and teachers, to the detriment of citizen science projects, free learning opportunities and people outside the Ivory Tower with wide-reaching platforms (i.e. celebrities).
 Ocean science issues are, as the paper says, “multi-faceted, complex, and uncertain.”
-So far, failed efforts to bridge the communication gap between scientists and laypeople have prevented any meaningful collaboration.
-Thus it is important to have an interdisciplinary approach to ocean literacy, especially when trying to engage with large, diverse communities.
-Or as Kelly et. al. puts it,
+So far failed efforts to bridge the communication gap between scientists and the general public have prevented any meaningful collaboration.

 “Overlooking human and social dimensions of the ocean is one of the most common factors behind conservation failure, highlighting the urgent need for actions that enhance peoples’ understanding of, connection to, and resulting pro-environmental attitudes and behaviors towards the ocean.”